Web Components On Fire

 to the img

-tag and
+tag and part=caption

-to the figcaption
+to the

-us style the copied markup inside the lightbox using the
+tag.
+This let’s us style the copied markup inside the lightbox using the

 hotfx-lightbox::part(image)

-and
+and hotfx-lightbox::part(caption)

 selectors.
-This approach
+This approach might

 The original lightbox script, created by Lokesh Dhakar, dates back to 2005.
 Those were the dark days before jQuery was even released, and of course, version 2 was later updated to use jQuery.